-The TROA Administrator oversees operations on a daily basis and maintains an integrated schedule for projected future river and reservoir operations, including storage, flow control, accounting, and diversions.
+The TROA Administrator oversees daily operations and maintains an integrated schedule for projected future river and reservoir operations, including storage, flow control, accounting, and diversions.
 The scheduling and water accounting process is managed by the TROA Administrator through the use of a complex model of the Truckee River Basin using the RiverWare program.
 The TROA RiverWare model takes into account the complexities of the Truckee River Operating Agreement, water rights, current watershed forecasts, and Scheduling Party requests.

-The Administrator prepares daily reports documenting the operation of the Truckee River system carried out under TROA.
-The daily report is prepared and made available each working day through the public website, www.troa.net.
-The daily report provides the current status of all water accounts and stream flow, reservoir levels, and other hydro-meteorological data used for operations.
-The Administrator evaluates and summarizes operations on a monthly, annual, and ten-year basis.
+The TROA Administrator prepares daily reports documenting the operation of the Truckee River system carried out under TROA.
+The daily report is prepared and made available to the TROA Parties each working day through the website, www.troa.net.
+The daily report provides the status of all stream flow, reservoir levels, and other hydro-meteorological data used for operations.
+The TROA Administrator evaluates and summarizes operations on a monthly, annual, and ten-year basis.